 Treasurer / Secretary

-I grew up in and around blueberries the majority of my life starting with picking blueberries early on for spending money and then working in the packing shed/doing personal errands/cleaning for the late blueberry grower, Lou Crawford, as a teenager.
-I’ve been with True Blue Farms for 13 years donning several hats including executive assistant, Human Resources, procurement, insurance administration, and general operations administration.
+I grew up in and around blueberries the majority of my life starting with picking blueberries early on for spending money and working in the packing shed as a teenager.
+I’ve worked for True Blue Farms since 2008 as an executive assistant, Human Resources, procurement, insurance administration, and general operations administration.

 While there has been farming generations ago in my family history, my husband and I are very new to farming and blueberries, having purchased a small blueberry farm on CR 380 in 2017 from Steve and Kate Otto.
 I grew up in Indiana and attended Purdue University obtaining a degree in microbiology and doing graduate work in genetics.
 I graduated from Valparaiso University School of Law and was a partner at a Chicago law firm specializing in intellectual property law (patents and trademarks).
 I recently retired after 33 years behind a desk and am now a "recovering lawyer".
 I have been married to my husband, Randy, for 33 years and we have one son, Jason, a recent graduate from Michigan State who is currently Director of Broadcasting and play-by-play voice for the Odessa Jackalopes hockey team in Odessa, Texas.

 I look forward to working with everyone to raise awareness of Michigan blueberries, work on how to most effectively compete with foreign imports, and consider new potential market expansion for our blueberries.

 Grace Norris is an Immigrant Asian American.
 She is a former international businesswoman, former interpreter, former business owner of a Project Management training and consulting company, former instructor of business management and practice, and a former university administrator.

 Grace Norris’ academic achievements are a Master’s degree in Education and a BA in Economics.